-King Somm has an easy-going attitude, starting with the impressive range of wines available to drink in and take away.

-    Factor in the tight but far-reaching beer range and you’re looking at a neighbourhood bar that’s thinks – and drinks –
+King Somm has an easygoing attitude, starting with the impressive range of wines available to drink in and take away.
+Factor in the tight but far-reaching beer range and you’re looking at a neighbourhood bar that thinks – and drinks – big.

-    big.

 There’s a lot to like here.
-There’s the uncluttered aesthetic that underscores the timeless good looks of the

-    heritage-listed building the venue is in.
-The collective CV of the floor staff, which includes Colleen Carney (a
+There’s the uncluttered aesthetic that underscores the timeless good looks of the heritage-listed building the venue is in.
+The warmth of the soundtrack, all vintage speakers and tune-amp-driven.

-    five-year veteran of Duende and bar manager Mariusz Ganski (ex-Must Winebar The warmth of the soundtrack, all vintage

-    speakers and tube-amp-driven.
 Best of all, though, is the space’s instant sense of warmth and familiarity.
-First-time

-    visitors to this former billiard hall would be excused for assuming King Somm has been around for far longer than it has
+First-time visitors to this former billiard hall would be excused for assuming King Somm has been around for far longer than it has.

-    been.

 Slow-fermented pizzas are the hero, made with flour that’s hand-stretched until super pliable and baked in a wood-burning Zesti oven for a crunchy crust (which never goes to waste where King Somm’s dipping pots are concerned).
 Toppings include Mediterranean-inspired combos such as stracciatella, prosciutto, cherry tomato and basil pesto.
 The rest of the menu features small plates like duck parfait, and salt and vinegar fries – both of which nod to its sister venue, Juanita’s.
 On the sweeter side, the deep-fried Nutella bomb has become a thing of legend among locals.